MatheusGHenriques/JavaChess/README.md

 - **Any feedback or suggestions are welcomed, and I intend to add some other functionalities over time.**

 ## License
-This project is licensed under MIT's license.
+This project is licensed under GPLv3 license.
 See the file .[LICENSE](LICENSE) for more details.